 The moment you point your domain name to Siteground (or any shared host), they automatically take over the management of your DNS entries.

-With Cloudways, you setup an A record at your domain host (I use Namecheap) and point your domain to your server's IP address.
-The DNS function remains with your domain host.
+With Cloudways, the DNS function remains with your domain host by default.
+You simply setup an A record at your domain host (I use Namecheap) and point your domain to your server's IP address.

 Select DNS Made Easy.